Skip to main content

 to Patient Advocacy

-While we work to advance our therapeutics, in partnership with CureDuchenne, in 2022, we hosted The Muscle to Keep Life Moving™ event to raise funds to provide mobility assistance to families living with rare muscle diseases including DMD, DM1, and/or FSHD.
-We also provide donations to non-profit organizations focused on supporting the research and care of families living with rare muscle diseases.
+While we work to advance our therapeutics, we partnered with the FSHD Society in 2024 in hosting The Muscle to Keep Life Moving™ event to raise funds to provide care and support including critically important mobility equipment to people living with serious muscle diseases.
+In 2024, the event raised more than $145,000 with proceeds used to provide a family living with FSHD with a new wheelchair accessible van.
+We also provide donations to non-profit organizations focused on supporting the research and care of families living with neuromuscular diseases.

-In addition, Dyne has partnered with the University of Notre Dame to support the university’s new minor in science and patient advocacy, a unique program to prepare the next generation of leaders for careers focused on improving patient care.
-In 2021 and 2022, Dyne collaborated with Notre Dame to convene a Rare Patient Advocacy Summit at the university, and during the summer of 2022 hosted two graduating students as interns.
+In addition, Dyne has partnered with the University of Notre Dame to support the university’s minor in science and patient advocacy, a unique program to prepare the next generation of leaders for careers focused on improving patient care.
+Since 2021, Dyne has collaborated with Notre Dame to convene a Rare Patient Advocacy Summit at the university, and during the summers of 2022, 2023, and 2024 hosted two students as interns.
 To learn more about this partnership, watch this video here.

 Protecting the environment

 • We recycle paper, cardboard, plastics and glass waste.
-In 2022, we recycled 15 tons of materials, which according to the U.S. Environmental Protection Agency’s Waste Reduction Model (WARM) is the equivalent of removing annual emissions from approximately 9 passenger vehicles.
-Additionally, the 15 tons of recycled material is equivalent to conserving an estimated 4,874 gallons of gasoline, 1,805 cylinders of propane used for home barbeques, two households’ annual energy consumption, 38 barrels of oil and 1,855 gallons of gasoline.
+In 2024, we recycled 15.47 tons of materials, which according to the U.S. Environmental Protection Agency’s Waste Reduction Model (WARM) is the equivalent of removing annual emissions from approximately 9 passenger vehicles, 4,935 gallons of gasoline or 1,827 cylinders of propane used for home barbeques.
+Moreover, recycling 15.47 tons of material yields energy savings and reduces the economic impacts associated with various waste management options, equivalent to the annual energy consumption of three households, 40 barrels of oil, or an additional 1,912 gallons of gasoline.

-• We implemented water saver faucets, upgraded 100% of lighting to LED and have energy efficiency utilizing daylight harvesting.
+• We have water saver faucets, and 100% of lighting is LED and have energy efficiency utilizing daylight harvesting.

-• We limited the purchase of single use water bottles and distributed reusable drink containers.
+• We limit the purchase of single use water bottles and distribute reusable drink containers.

 • We provide onsite bike storage and showers to encourage bike commuting.
 We also offer onsite charging stations for employee and visitors’ electric vehicles and are members of the 128 Business Council supporting shuttle services for employees to and from public transportation hubs, helping provide innovative commuting that reduces carbon output.